ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

 ## Procedure to create a Secure Build virtual server to build the digital banking application

-You can complete the [same steps](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server){target=_blank} for creating the Secure Build virtual server to build the digital banking application image.
+You can complete the [same steps](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server){target=_blank} for creating the Secure Build virtual server to build the digital banking application Docker image.

-After you create the virtual server, this server is used to build the digital banking application image, later in this trial.
+After you complete the steps to create the virtual server, this server is used to build the digital banking application Docker image, later in this trial.

 !!! tip
     If you do not want to create another configuration file, you can delete the Secure Build virtual server that was earlier created (test_securebuild) for building the MongoDB image, and follow the same steps for creating a Secure Build virtual server .You can view the example configuration files at `home/hpvs_user/HPVS1221_Production/config/yaml`.

 ## Procedure to create the virtual server for the digital banking application